 The experience is enriched with projected graphics used to underscore the increasing agitation of the robots.
 Evolving 3D shapes are projected with overlaid silhouettes representing “memories” of past interactions with humans—portraying the robots’ “moods,” ranging from calmly ordered images to more frantic, violent forms at the height of the robots’ discomfort.
 The imagery is driven by custom-built algorithms commissioned from the London-based digital creative agency Holition.

-Slave/Master is performed once every hour during its run.
-Between live dances, the robots perform a programmed demo routine, repeated four times an hour, to show off their industrial moves.
-Slave/Master is part of the annual London Design Festival and Digital Design Weekend at the V&A. The installation is in the museum’s Raphael Gallery, a cavernous space that houses a series of painted “cartoons” by the 16th-century master done as studies for tapestries for the Sistine Chapel—an appropriate setting, given that tapestry making was leading-edge technology in Raphael’s day.
+Between live dances (performed once every hour during its run), the robots perform a programmed demo routine, repeated four times an hour, to show off their industrial moves.
+Part of the annual London Design Festival and Digital Design Weekend at the V&A, the installation is in the museum’s Raphael Gallery, a cavernous space that houses a series of painted “cartoons” by the 16th-century master done as studies for tapestries for the Sistine Chapel—an appropriate setting, given that tapestry making was leading-edge technology in Raphael’s day.

 “I started in ballet, all the traditional works,” Larkings says.
 “Once you’ve done your Swan Lake, the purely traditional repertoire can feel confining.
 I’ve had opportunities to write with new composers and choreographers, and I love stretching the boundaries.
 Choreographing for the machines is a totally fresh experience.”